Sealyham Terriers

 Famous owners of the breed include Alfred Hitchcock, the renowned film director.

-For a terrier, this dog is calmer and a lot less active than most of his kin.
+For a terrier, this dog is calmer while still being as active as most of his kin.
 Owners describe him

-as a good watchdog and an ideal family companion, being both loyal and loving, as well as
+as a fearless watchdog and an ideal family companion, being both loyal and loving, as well as

 cheerful.
 He likes to take it easy around the house and enjoys human company.